bharatk21k/lesscode-iac/README.md

 #### 2. Create services

-For each service, we recommend you create a new directory under each cluster/env name that you created above.
+For each service, create a new directory under each cluster/env name that you created above.
 For each service, create the following scripts :

 main.tf